pleo-io/prop/README.md

 ## prop-guice

 The Google Guice integration.
-Will automatically detect all `Prop` that are required by your application and bind these to the right `Prop` instance.
+Will automatically detect all `Prop<X>` that are required by your application and bind these to the right `Prop<X>` instance.

 ## prop-archaius

 The Netflix Archaius integration.
-Will fetch `Prop` values using Archaius which can be configured to read properties from many many configuration repositories.
+Will fetch `Prop<X>` values using Archaius which can be configured to read properties from many many configuration repositories.

 ## prop-jackson

 The Jackson integration.
-Allows using serialized JSON as `Prop` values so you can use `Prop<MyComplexObject>` as long as `MyComplexObject` can be desrialized from a JSON String.
+Allows using serialized JSON as `Prop<X>` values so you can use `Prop<MyComplexObject>` as long as `MyComplexObject` can be desrialized from a JSON String.

+# Extending

+You can easily customize the behavior of prop.